DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 =================================================
 Below steps are in support of a YouTube video: link!!!!!

+0. Install text editor.
+I prefer Visual Studio Code Just google it and download and install on your machine from the official web-site.

+1. Create a .zshrc file in your home directory if you don't have one yet.

-1. Install xcode developer tools.
+2. Install xcode developer tools.
 ----------------------------------
 Required step for anything related to programming.